29.09.2025

 Understanding the Main Factors That Affect Your Credit Score

-To effectively improve your credit score, it’s important to understand how it is calculated.
-In Malaysia, your score is assessed by credit reporting agencies such as CTOS and Experian, using data from the Central Credit Reference Information System (CCRIS) managed by Bank Negara Malaysia.
-While different agencies may calculate scores slightly differently, the main factors affecting your score remain the same.
+If you want to boost your credit score, it’s also important to learn how it’s calculated.
+In Malaysia, your score is based on information in the Central Credit Reference Information System (CCRIS) operated by Bank Negara Malaysia, and assessed by credit reporting agencies like CTOS and Experian.
+While the agencies may use slightly different scoring methods, the key factors that influence your credit score remain the same.

 Payment History and Its Impact on Your Score

-Your payment history is the most important factor.
-It shows lenders whether you pay your bills, loans, and credit card balances on time.
-Any late payments, defaults, or bankruptcies will negatively affect your score.
-The more consistent you are with making on-time payments, the higher your score will be.
+Your payment history is the most important portion of your credit report, clearly reflecting to lenders how reliably you pay your bills, loans and credit card balances.
+Late payment history, defaults and bankruptcies will have a damaging effect on your score and the more consistent you are with on-time payments, the higher your score will be.

-Credit Utilisation: How Much of Your Credit Limit You Use
+Credit Utilisation: How Much Of Your Credit Limits You Use

-Credit utilisation refers to the percentage of available credit you are using.
-Lenders prefer to see that you are using only a small portion of your available credit, as it shows responsible financial management.
-A general rule is to keep your credit utilisation ratio below 30% of your total credit limit across all accounts and credit cards.
+Credit utilisation is the amount of available credit that you’re actually using.
+Creditors prefer to see that you’ve only used a small level of your available credit, by that being a sign of responsible financial management.
+As a rule of thumb, keep your credit utilisation ratio below 30% of your total limit overall onto all of your accounts and credit cards.

-Tip: If you have a credit card with a limit of RM10,000, try to avoid carrying a balance higher than RM3,000.
-This simple action can help maintain a higher score.
+Tip: If you have a credit card with a limit of RM10,000, try to ensure your utilization never exceeds RM3,000.
+This one thing will help you retain a higher score.

-Length of Your Credit History: Why It Matters
+Length of Your Credit History: Why It’s Important

-Example: If you have had a credit card for five years and have always paid on time, this will positively impact your score—even if you rarely use it.
+For example: If you have had your credit card for five years and you have made payments on time throughout that period, your score will benefit from that history—even if you hardly use it.

 While improving your credit score can take time, there are quick actions you can take to see positive results in a relatively short period.